-We are interested in cell biology questions that have translational importance to diseases and medicine, especially for complementary and integrative health practices already in use by many people.
+We are interested in cell biology questions that have translational importance for diseases and medicine, especially for complementary and integrative health practices already in use by many people.
 Generally, we can be characterized as stuyding inflammation, whether this is allergy, wound healing, or cancer.
 A lot of the cells and mechanisms we study are effectors of the interactions between innate and adaptive immunity.

 We are currently working on the following:

 - Signaling networks associated with suppressing mast cell activity, with special attention to the effects of TGF-β.

 - In collaboration with the Haughian and Hayward (School of Sport and Exercise Science) labs we are studying the effects of exercise on cancer progression and recovery.
 Currently, we are focusing on myeloid-derived suppressor cell expansion and function in the context of exercise.